 The In-between travel page will be updated as necessary.

-A monitoring group has been set up with representatives from Unions, Providers, DHB’s, ACC and the MOH to look at a range of issues going forward, including increasing the per km rate from 58.5cents per km to 60cents per km, the impact the minimum wage increase has had, and financial disadvantage for support workers.
+A monitoring group has been set up with representatives from Unions, Providers, DHB’s, ACC and the Ministry to look at a range of issues going forward, including increasing the per km rate from 58.5cents per km to 60cents per km, the impact the wage increases have had, and financial disadvantage for support workers.

 All examples are relevant to ACC, DHB and Ministry clients.
 Examples use the calculation for a support worker on the L0 pay band.